kjempelodott/ananas/README.md

 The first entry is a RoomInfo tool, the second a Members tool and the last three are FileTree tools.

 Note that you can always go back by pressing `Ctrl-D`.
 While inside a tool, you can exit the pyshell by typing `exit`.
-To abort an interactive command like `mail` or `eval`, press `Ctrl-C`.
+To abort a command like , press `Ctrl-C`.

+Commands that requires text editing, like `mail` or `eval` will open up the default text editor.
+On *nix systems this is defined in the `VISUAL` and/or `EDITOR` environment variables.
+If not set, `nano` will be used.
+The editor will open up a temporary file with prefix `fronter_`.
+It's **IMPORTANT** that you save to this file.

 #### RoomInfo tool